MicrosoftDocs/Hololens/hololens/contributing.md

         },
 ```

 - The `source_path` is the relative repository path to the old article that you're removing.
-Be sure the path starts with `hololens` and omits the `.md` file extension.
+Be sure the path starts with the docset (in this case, `hololens`) and omits the `.md` file extension.

 - The `redirect_url` is the relative public URL from the old article to the new article.
 Be sure that this URL **doesn't** contain `mixed-reality-docs` or `.md`, as it refers to the public URL and not the repository path.
 Linking to a section within the new article using `#section` is allowed.
 You can also use an absolute path to another site here, if necessary.